Competition

 People's Choice Award for each category: $250

-- Finalists' artwork in public exhibition at Chrissie Cotter Gallery and Leichhardt Library.
+- Finalists' artwork in public exhibition at Chrissie Cotter Gallery.

 Submit your entry using the correct link above.
 You can enter more than one work.